Zulip

 | #test | use this to test posting on Zulip |

-| #intro-lang-proofs | about low-level language(s) for proofs |
+| #intro-lang-proofs | about our (low-level) language(s) for proofs and logic |

 | #rec-ind | recursion and induction |